somlom/E-Com-Shop/README.md

 - [ ] Stripe images
 - [ ] hamburger menu design
 - [ ] not all translation keys found (on register page mostly)
-- [ ] when you click on "bezahlen" in cart the module doesnt go away
-- [ ] buy now button doesnt work

 ## To-Do
 - [x] Data will be added as a global state in redux, sent to server and the id in response from server will be saved